 All new employees must be reported to the South Carolina New Hires program within 20 days after an employee’s first day or work.

-Though new employees must still fill out all federal startwork documents, the state of South Dakota does not currently have an individual income tax and, therefore, does not require new employees to fill out an additional state tax withholding form.
+Though new employees must still fill out all federal startwork documents, the state of South Dakota does not currently have an individual income tax.
+Therefore, the state does not require new employees to fill out an additional state tax withholding form.

-All new employees must be reported to the South Dakota New Hire Reporting Center within 20 days from their hire date.
+All new employees must be reported to the South Dakota New Hire Reporting Center within 20 days of their first day of work for wages.

 For further information, contact the South Dakota Department of Revenue or the South Dakota Department of Labor & Regulation.

-Though new employees must still fill out all federal startwork documents, the state of Tennessee does not currently have an individual income tax and, therefore, does not require new employees to fill out an additional state tax withholding form.
+Though new employees must still fill out all federal startwork documents, the state of Tennessee does not currently have an individual income tax.
+Therefore, does not require new employees to fill out an additional state tax withholding form.

-All new employees must be reported to the Tennessee Department of Human Services within 20 days of the date they are hired.
+All new employees must be reported to the Tennessee Department of Human Services within 20 days of their hire.

-Though new employees must still fill out all federal startwork documents, the state of Texas does not currently have an individual income tax and, therefore, does not require new employees to fill out an additional state tax withholding form.
+Though new employees must still fill out all federal startwork documents, the state of Texas does not currently have an individual income tax.
+Therefore, does not require new employees to fill out an additional state tax withholding form.

 Employers may also be required to supply select policy notices to new employees upon hiring, including:

-All new employees must be reported to the Office of the Attorney General no later than 20 calendar days after the hire date.
+All new employees must be reported to the Office of the Attorney General within 20 calendar days of the hire date.

 For additional information, contact the Office of the Texas Comptroller of Public Accounts or the Texas Workforce Commission.